 Every candidate for the B.S., degree must complete the degree requirements within a period of six (6) years from the date of registration for the anticipated degree.
-A one-year extension may be obtained upon the recommendation of the Provost and approval of the President.
+A one-year extension may be obtained upon the approval the Provost.
 Under no circumstances will a degree extension petition of more than one year be granted.